Challenger brand: Real & Human

-A group of real people who genuinely care about what they are making, about their relationship with you, and about the people who are making it for you.
+A group of real people who genuinely care about what they are making, about their relationship with their customer, and about the people who are making their product.
 Examples include Zappos and Mailchimp.

 Next Generation

-The Next Generation challenger questions the appropriateness of the establishment brand – or even the whole category – for the times we live in today.
+The Next Generation challenger questions the appropriateness of the establishment brand – or even the whole category – for the current times.
 It challenges the relevance of the past to this new world, and identifies itself as a better choice for our new needs and circumstances.
 Examples include Impossible Foods and Oatly.

 People's Champion

 The People’s Champion is a brand with a mandate: it sees itself as standing up for a group of people who have been short-served or exploited by the establishment for too long, because the market leader has been relentlessly putting its own needs (and profits) first.
 Examples include T-Mobile US and Copa90.

 Enlightened Zagger

 The enlightened brand deliberately swimming against the prevailing cultural or category tide.
 The Enlightened Zagger often promotes the virtues of ‘slow’, of simplicity and reduction, or the surprising benefits of less.
 Examples include Vitsoe and the Slow Journalism subculture.